rjrodger/simpledb/README.md

     })

-The result parameter contains the results of a successful action and its nature depends on the action.
-It could be a string, and array or and object.
+The result parameter contains the results of a successful action and what it is depends on the action.
+It could be a string, an array or an object.

-The meta parameter contains a description of the request, including the underlying details from Amazon.
+The _meta_ parameter contains a description of the request, including the underlying details from Amazon.

     console.log( JSON.stringify(meta) )